 You may be better off just having your dad's neighbor go straight to an attorney who specializes in first-party property insurance bad faith claims.
 That lawyer can get a better idea of the facts of the case and point them in the right direction.
-Often bad faith insurance litigation firms will...Read more »
+Often bad faith insurance litigation firms...Read more »

 Dear Mechanic’s Lien Defendant: in reply to inquiring about the type of attorney, you should employ an attorney whom has experience in your local jurisdiction in construction litigation, more specifically one whom understands the nuances of filing a “Petition For Release Of Mechanic’s...Read more »